JDen21/React-Style-Handler/README.md

-# set your media query points
+# set your media query points (I recommend you call this in your page component)
     mediaQueryComponent([screenSizeSmall, screenSizeMedium, screenSizeLarge, screenSizeCustom])

 # set styles that do not change